vishalbakshi/webgpupuzzles/Official Solutions.md

 ## Background

 This file contains my walkthrough of the official WebGPU Puzzle solutions that I found challenging to understand and/or critical in helping me understand core concepts of GPU programming.
+You can find the Excel spreadsheet with my solution visualizations [here](/webgpupuzzles.xlsx).

 ## Puzzle 7